Cornelius Walford

 In 1875 Walford became a fellow of the Historical Society; in 1881 he was elected a vice-president, and he was its vice-chairman during the quarrels that all but led to its disruption.
 From 1877 to 1881 he read papers before it—the most important of his contributions being an 'Outline History of the Hanseatic League,' reprinted from volume ix. in 1881 for private circulation.
 He continued his addresses to the Institute of Actuaries and the Statistical Society, two of his papers on 'The Famines of the World Past and Present,' which he read before the last society, being reprinted in 1879.
-The article on 'Famines' in the new edition of the 'Encyclopædia Britannica' was also from his pen.
+The article on 'Famines' in the subsequent edition of the 'Encyclopædia Britannica' was also from his pen.
 He was a member of the executive council of international law, and read papers to the members at their meeting in London in 1879.

-Walford had projected in 1877 'A New General Catalogue of English Literature,' and in that and succeeding years dangled the project before the Library Association.
+Walford had projected in 1877 A New General Catalogue of English Literature, and in that and succeeding years dangled the project before the Library Association.
 But the enterprise collapsed with the reprint of his paper on 'Some Practical Points in its Preparation.'
-An undertaking more feasible in scope was his proposed 'Cyclopædia of Periodical Literature of Great Britain and Ireland from the Earliest Period,' which he purposed compiling in conjunction with Dr. Westby-Gibson.
+An undertaking more feasible in scope was his proposed Cyclopædia of Periodical Literature of Great Britain and Ireland from the Earliest Period, which he purposed compiling in conjunction with Dr. Westby-Gibson.
 In 1883 he issued an outline of the scheme.
 But no part of the collections was published.

-In 1879 Walford issued a 'History of Gilds,' reprinted from volume v. of the 'Insurance Cyclopædia,' and in 1881 his paper before the Statistical Society on 'Deaths from Accident, Negligence, &c.' was published separately.
-He printed for private circulation in 1882 a treatise on 'Kings' Briefs: their Purposes and History,’ and began in the same year in the ‘Antiquarian Magazine’ an expansion of his treatise on ‘Gilds.’
-These papers were not finished at the time of his death, but the complete volume, entitled ‘Gilds: their Origin, Constitution, Objects, and Later History,’ was published by his widow in 1888.
-In 1883 he brought out a book on ‘Fairs Past and Present,’ and in 1884 ‘A Statistical Chronology of Plagues and Pestilences.’
+In 1879 Walford issued a History of Gilds, reprinted from volume v. of the 'Insurance Cyclopædia,' and in 1881 his paper before the Statistical Society on 'Deaths from Accident, Negligence, &c.' was published separately.
+He printed for private circulation in 1882 a treatise on Kings' Briefs: their Purposes and History, and began in the same year in the Antiquarian Magazine an expansion of his History of Gilds.
+These papers were not finished at the time of his death, but the complete volume, entitled Gilds: their Origin, Constitution, Objects, and Later History, was published by his widow in 1888.
+In 1883 he brought out a book on Fairs Past and Present, and in 1884 A Statistical Chronology of Plagues and Pestilences.